Runcorn East railway station: Facilities

 Arriva began looking into the possibility of installing scrolling information screens on the platforms, with train running information in 2008.
 An initial site survey was carried out on 30 May 2008 with a follow-up on 20 September 2008.
 A third site survey was carried out in January 2010; this also included a PA system being installed, looking at improving CCTV coverage over the station and improvements for disabled access to the station.
 On 17 January 2011 site work started on the installation of information screens on both platforms - these are now completed and operational (as of May 2011).

 The station has a staffed ticket office - this is staffed six days per week (not Sundays) from the start of the morning peak until early afternoon.
 At other times tickets can be purchased from self-service ticket machines (card payments only) available on both platforms.
 Waiting shelters and bench seating is provided at platform level.
 Step-free access to both platforms is via ramps from the footbridge that links the ticket office and car park.

 Services

 Runcorn East is served by an hourly Transport for Wales service to Manchester Piccadilly via Warrington Bank Quay.
 Many of these are extended through to outside of weekday peak periods.

-In the other direction, services run to Chester, with most trains continuing along the North Wales Coast Line to Llandudno (services terminate at Chester in the late evening & on Sundays).
+In the other direction, services run to Chester, with most trains continuing along the North Wales Coast Line to (services terminate at Chester in the late evening & on Sundays).
 The 1 mi Sutton tunnel is just west of the station.

 The new Northern Trains Northern Connect service, between and Chester via Manchester Victoria and Halifax, calls at weekday peak periods only since its inauguration in May 2019.